 The CEST tool has been criticised for providing inaccurate results, and is widely reported to be difficult to use.
 Not surprising given that the CEST tool is quite often unable to establish a contractor's employment status.
-The CEST tool has recently been updated to make it more user friendly and to take account of ongoing case law.

 The extent of the difficulty in determining status can be seen by the problems encountered by various government departments who have found themselves liable for millions in additional tax after erroneously relying on the CEST tool.